crossz/tweak_web_gatsby/content/updates/take2-health-2021-copy.md

 cover:
 - "../images/untitled-design-15.png"
 date: 2021-09-10T00:00:00.000+08:00
-title: Take2 Health is honoured to be awarded in the 2021 Inaugural SportsHour Company Scheme
+title: Take2 Health is Honoured to be Awarded in the 2021 Inaugural SportsHour Company Scheme
 detail: Take2 Health is honoured to receive the Inaugural SportsHour Company Scheme Award which is organised by the InspiringHK Sports Foundation.